Configuring Query Lists

 INSERT_PROCEDURE, UPDATE_PROCEDURE, and DELETE_PROCEDURE configure how to save changes and can have NULL values.

-PROCEDURE_TYPE defines the type of edit procedures and may contain values: TABLE, PROCEDURE, and CODE.
+PROCEDURE_TYPE defines the type of edit procedures and can contain values: TABLE, PROCEDURE, and CODE.

 Creating Query List Views